rhysmoggs/ms4-morgan-and-co/DEPLOYMENT.md

 - Next, go to Stripe website > Developers > API keys.
 - Copy the Publishable Key token.
 - Go to your Heroku Config Vars and add STRIPE_PUBLIC_KEY and the copied token.
-- Then, repeat the same process but for copyng the Secret key token and create the STRIPE_SECRET_KEY variable in Heroku.
+- Then, repeat the same process but for copying the Secret key token and create the STRIPE_SECRET_KEY variable in Heroku.

 [Back to table of contents](#table-of-contents)